ResMas360/DevOps_WebApp_workshop/04_ConfigureJenkins/Readme.md

 1. Go to the project's "jenkins" folder **cd /vagrant/jenkins** and check that the Dockerfile is on this folder.

-1. To build and tag our jenkins docker image type **docker build -t npmjenkins:v1 .**.
+1. To build and tag our jenkins docker image type **"docker build -t npmjenkins:v1 ."**.
 This will download the Jenkins LTS base image and install Nodejs and NPM on top of it.

-1. Confirm that the npmjenkins image was created by typing **docker image ls**.
+1. Confirm that the npmjenkins image was created by typing **docker image ls**

 1. Create the jenkins container with
-**docker run -d --name jenkins-kt -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home npmjenkins:v1**.
+**docker run -d --name jenkins-kt -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home npmjenkins:v1**

 1. Confirm that the container is running with **docker container ps -a**.